 fewer revenues, financial performance weakens and it's more difficult to improve financial position over time.
 States that depend heavily on income taxes, such as California, or severance taxes from natural resources, such as Alaska and Wyoming, struggle with this problem because those revenues are difficult to predict.2 In fact, California voters recently approved the creation of a mandatory state rainy day fund to bolster their state's financial position.3 are a major drag on their long-run financial position.
-This often happens because finance defined: voters are sensitive to property taxes.
-If local ASSET: property values increase, the government Anything that has value, such as will collect more property taxes even if it cash, inventory, equipment, and even infrastructure, such as roads and bridges does not change its property tax rate.
+This often happens because voters are sensitive to property taxes.
+If local property values increase, the government will collect more property taxes even if it does not change its property tax rate.
 At the same time, many taxpayers oppose new taxes or increases to existing tax rates to fund new programs or infrastructure.
 Most governments cannot "save up" enough to pay for infrastructure projects with cash, so those spending needs go unmet while, ironically, more cash goes in the bank.
 The opposite is true of governments that have invested heavily in infrastructure, but have little, if any, free or "slack" resources to bolster their financial position.